-- 4.7.4.1 Mixture classes, based on the sex, relatedness, and number of contributors, should be selected to include combinations of these factors to be interpreted by the laboratory. - 4.7.4.2 For each mixture class, a mixture series should be created by generating a specified range of ratios including template amounts at, above, and below the optimal input template amount from single-source samples of known genotypes. - 4.7.4.2.1 The range of ratios should include minor alleles that fall below stochastic and analytical thresholds. - 4.7.4.2.2 The range of ratios should be designed in order to identify the limits of major/minor determination. - 4.7.4.2.3 Samples with a range of allele variants should be included to evaluate performance and assess varying degrees of allelic overlap and the effect of alleles in stutter positions. - 4.7.4.2.4 Samples with a range of DNA qualities (e.g., degraded, inhibited) should be included. - 4.7.4.3 A minimum of two mixture series for each mixture class should be evaluated in duplicate, at a minimum, or in triplicate, as best practice.
+- 4.7.4.1 Mixture classes, based on the sex, relatedness, and number of contributors, should be selected to include combinations of these factors to be interpreted by the laboratory. - 4.7.4.2 For each mixture class, a mixture series should be created by generating a specified range of ratios including template amounts at, above, and below the optimal input template amount from single-source samples of known genotypes. - 4.7.4.2.1 The range of ratios should include minor alleles that fall below stochastic and analytical thresholds. - 4.7.4.2.2 The range of ratios should be designed in order to identify the limits of major/minor determination. - 4.7.4.2.3 Samples with a range of allele variants should be included to evaluate performance and assess varying degrees of allelic overlap and the effect of alleles in stutter positions. - 4.7.4.2.4 Samples with a range of DNA qualities (e.g., degraded, inhibited) should be included. - 4.7.4.3 A minimum of two mixture series for each mixture class should be evaluated with each sample tested at least in duplicate, withat a minimum, or in triplicate, as best practice testing in triplicate.